joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5841030/2024/10/13/commanders-loss-ravens-jayden-daniels-rebuild/

 **Filip Gustavsson steals a point, but Wild were on fumes in OT loss to Jets: 3 takeaways**\
-`Filip Gustavsson's 33 saves kept the Wild in the game long enough to pick up a point against their Central Division rivals.`\
+`Gustavsson's 33 saves kept the Wild in the game long enough to pick up a point against their Central Division rivals.`\
 https://nytimes.com/athletic/5840990/2024/10/13/wild-gustavsson-ohgren-winnipeg/

 **Browns continue to repeat the same mistakes as their season rapidly slips away**\